 Russia more than most countries is in a hurry to deploy armed UGVs, but in a position of strong advantage over laser weapons, has wet dust on this front.

 The desire to burn the stages has led to some serious failures.
-In May 2018 the Russian army deployed a Uran-9 remote-controlled tank in Syria: just a month later, the Kremlin admitted that the UGV was not ready for front-line use.
+In May 2018 the Russian military deployed a Uran-9 remote-controlled tank to Syria: just a month later, the Kremlin admitted that the UGV was not ready for front-line use.

-"Modern unmanned Russian land vehicles are unable to perform the tasks assigned in classic combat operations"said the senior research official Andrei Anisimov in a lecture at the Kuznetsov Naval Academy in St. Petersburg.
+“Modern Russian unmanned ground vehicles are not capable of performing the tasks assigned in classical combat operations”said the senior research official Andrei Anisimov at a conference at the Kuznetsov Naval Academy in St. Petersburg.

 Sensors unable to detect enemies, blunt weapons, unstable movement, delay in executing commands.
 A total disaster.

-Now the Kremlin is updating Uran-9 in an effort to solve some of the UGV problems.
-But Anisimov believes it can take up to 15 years before UGVs are ready for "such complex tasks" as ground combat.
+Now the Kremlin is upgrading the Uran-9 in an effort to fix some of the UGV's problems.
+But Anisimov believes it may take up to 15 years before UGVs are ready for “such complex tasks” as ground combat.